TheMossConcept/MyTrash/README.md

 ## Azure AD B2C

 All users, partners and collectors alike, are saved in and handled by Azure AD B2C.
 Azure AD B2C also handles login, edit of user profiles, password management ect.
-To handle individual collection goals and roles, the following custom attributes have been added to the AD
+To handle individual collection goals and roles, the following custom attributes have been added to the AD in order to keep all data related to users in the AD.
+To some extent, this is a matter of preference, however, I think it's nicer to have everything related to users in the AD instead of having a little bit of necessary user data lying around in the database when the majority of user management happens in Azure AD.

 <img width="1163" alt="CustomAttributes" src="https://user-images.githubusercontent.com/6885285/132017404-6d1eab7a-a8a8-4a59-8248-5e5e3c3592dd.png">